OpenSmallworld/magik-vscode/README.md

 * See [Compiling code and running tests](./docs/compiling.md) to understand how to compile code in your session.
 * See [Using the class browser](./docs/navigation.md) to understand how to use the class browser tool and navigate in VS Code.
 * See [Formatting and Editing](./docs/formatting.md) for information on formatting Magik code and using editing templates.
-* See [Linting and Debugging](./docs/debugging.md) for information on code problems with the Linter and using the Magik debugger.
+* See [Linting and Debugging](./docs/debugging.md) for information on finding code problems with the Magik Linter and using the Magik debugger.

 ## Setting up your environment